 What to tell your husband…

 Now, I have had some exceptions through the years.
-In cases his leadership needs to be involved, I share those situations with him.
+In cases when his leadership needs to be involved, I share those situations.
 However, I always ask [the person] if I can tell my husband.
 Their trust means the world to me.

-Another exception would be something pretty foul behaviors like someone stealing church funds, beating their wife or abusing children, etc. Those types of scenarios are critical and require an undershepherd’s (or legal) attention.
+Another exception would be some pretty foul behaviors like someone stealing church funds, beating their wife or abusing children, etc. Those types of scenarios are critical and require an undershepherd’s (or legal) attention.
 Use your wisdom.
-If you’re still not sure, ask your husband.
+If you’re still not sure, go ahead and ask your husband.

 Dave Burchette wrote a terrific article about this subject on Crosswalk.Com.
 It’s called “Two Reasons Why Christians Gossip”.
 In the article, he really “goes in” — as the young people would say.
 He found and listed 14 scriptural references on gossip.
 Some include: